vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 ##Application Configuration

-- Application configuration is externalised by default to application.properties file
+- Application configuration is externalized by default to application.properties file
-- alternatively can use YAML configuration - application.yml by default
+- Alternatively, can use YAML configuration - application.yml by default
 - Located in workingdirectory/config or working directory or classpath/config or classpath
 - PropertySource automatically created
 - Properties